St Anne's Church, Limehouse

 The church family here at St Anne’s is privileged to be able meet in this remarkable Grade I listed building.
 Commissioned during the reign of Queen Anne as part of the Fifty New Churches Act (1711), it was designed by Nicholas Hawksmoor.
 Construction began in 1714 and the building began to be used in 1730.

 The building was gutted by fire in 1850 but reconstructed and restored largely as it was previously.
 The north-east vestry and the south porch and staircase are the only original parts of the interior.

 Restoration and future maintenance of the building is overseen by the charity, ‘Care for St Anne’s’.
-Recent development includes the construction of a parish room (1980) in the crypt.
+Development includes the construction of a parish room (1984) in the crypt.